-ATOMIK is a grain spirit (or "moonshine"), a homemade vodka made by people in villages all over Ukraine, Belarus, Poland and Russia since about the twelfth century.
-Traditionally, people would (and still do) ferment grain or potatoes to make a "mash" (something like a strong beer) then distil this in small stove-top stills to increase the alcohol content.
+ATOMIK is a spirit (or "moonshine"), a homemade vodka made by people in villages all over Ukraine, Belarus, Poland and Russia since about the twelfth century.
+Traditionally, people would (and still do) ferment grain, potatoes or fruits to make a "mash" (something like a strong beer or cider) then distil this in small stove-top stills to increase the alcohol content.
 The maximum % alcohol you can get in a stove top still is about 82%, which is where ATOMIK differs from what we now know as vodka.
 To get higher alcohol content (96%) you need to add a rectification column, invented in France in 1867, to your still.
-This drives off more of the water and produces a product which (like grain spirit) is then diluted with water down to about 40% alcohol.
+This drives off more of the water and produces a product which (like our spirits) is then diluted with water down to about 40% alcohol.
 So the modern definition of vodka in the U.S.A. is "a colourless, odourless, flavourless spirit" made from diluted 96% alcohol.